Sv443-Network/UserUtils/docs.md

 setInnerHtmlUnsafe(element: Element, html: string): Element
 ```

-Sets the innerHTML property of the provided element without any sanitation or validation.
+Sets the innerHTML property of the provided element ***without any sanitization or validation.***
 Makes use of the [Trusted Types API](https://developer.mozilla.org/en-US/docs/Web/API/Trusted_Types_API) to trick the browser into thinking the HTML is safe.
 Use this function if the page makes use of the CSP directive `require-trusted-types-for 'script'` and throws a "This document requires 'TrustedHTML' assignment" error on Chromium-based browsers.
-If the browser doesn't support Trusted Types, this function will fall back to regular innerHTML assignment.
+If the browser doesn't support Trusted Types, this function will fall back to regular assignment via `innerHTML`.

 ⚠️ This function does not perform any sanitization, it only tricks the browser into thinking the HTML is safe and should thus be used with utmost caution, as it can easily cause XSS vulnerabilities!
 A much better way of doing this is by using the [DOMPurify](https://github.com/cure53/DOMPurify#what-about-dompurify-and-trusted-types) library to create your own Trusted Types policy that *actually* sanitizes the HTML and prevents (most) XSS attack vectors.